Recently I've been poking around MySQL, i've forgot how it's when someone makes a lot of decisions for you, e.g. that a column of type TIMESTAMP

 Because by default CURRENT_TIMESTAMP inserts the value with timezone shift, but without the information about time zone.
 Let's say it's 2015-09-09 21:23 +02:00.
 The TIMESTAMP keeps the data as UTC (+00:00).
 The proper value should be: 2015-09-09 19:23.

-But the CURRENT_TIMESTAMP will insert the data as: 2015-09-09 21:23 skipping time zone information.
+insert the data as: 2015-09-09 21:23 skipping time zone information.

 This causes a shift of X hours depending what's a server timezone is.